tpoindex/tsp/docs/type-system.md

 as the native variable and the value copied from the native variable into the interpreter variable.
 Examples of Tcl builtin commands that use variable names are lset, regexp, regsub, scan, vwait, and other.
-After the Tcl command completes, varibles are reloaded into native variables.
+After the Tcl command completes, variables are reloaded into native variables.

 For user defined procs where a variable name is expected as an argument, the tsp::volatile annotation can be used to explicitly spill a variable into the